 Painting paper (aquarelle paper, watercolour paper)

-Paint brush (for watercolour, flat and at least 16mm wide)
+Paint brush (for children, flat and at least 16mm wide)

 Painting board (ready made, or make your own from well sanded plywood and a few coats of varnish)

 Sponges and rags (for drying off brush after rinsing and mopping up drips)